British Columbia Travel Guide

 - Make sure to take part in the same wild west actions and visit a small-town rodeo.
 No visit to Canada is complete without it!
 You will find rodeo events all over British Columbia starting in spring.

 - Plan in a few days at a Wilderness Ranch for a trip highlight you will never forget.

 British Columbia is known to have the most extensive parks system in Canada.
 More than 1,000 provincial parks and protected areas, plus many more National Parks and city parks are waiting to be discovered.

-You can find walking and hiking trails in every park.
-Beyond that, there is wildlife viewing, backpacking, camping, kayaking and canoeing, swimming, fishing and boating, skiing and boarding, mountain biking and mountaineering.
+You find walking and hiking trails in every park.
+Beyond that, there is wildlife viewing, backpacking, camping, kayaking and canoeing, swimming, fishing and boating, skiing and boarding, mountain biking, and mountaineering.